Join the Integrative Healthcare Revolution

 - dedicated to the care of the whole person, body, mind, and spirit;

-- committed to pursuing higher level wellness, versus solely treating illness; and
+- dedicated to pursuing higher level wellness, versus solely treating illness; and

 - attuned to enhancing the individual’s quality of life.

-The College of Integrative Medicine and Health Sciences (CIMHS) offers graduate degrees and certificate programs in mind-body medicine, integrative and functional nutrition, and integrative wellness coaching.
-CIMHS is dedicated to the mission of transforming healthcare by emphasizing self-care practices and lifestyle changes conducive to higher levels of health and well-being.
-The academic programs combine cutting-edge curriculum with a university-wide emphasis on student-centered learning.
+CIMHS is dedicated to the mission of transforming healthcare by emphasizing self-care practices and life style change, conducive to higher levels of health and well-being.
+The academic programs combine a cutting-edge curriculum with university-wide emphasis on student-centered learning.
 Throughout the curriculum, students will learn from dedicated CIMHS faculty.
-Several members of the faculty are world-renowned scholar-practitioners who edit industry publications, lead professional associations, direct community health centers, conduct research, and develop protocols for treatments that support and complement those based on conventional, Western medicine.
+Several faculty are world-renowned scholar practitioners who edit industry publications, lead professional associations, direct community health centers, conduct research, and develop protocols for treatments that support and complement those based on conventional, Western medicine.

 Hybrid Learning Model

 The majority of the coursework is conducted online and at a distance, so students can live and work anywhere in the world as they engage with CIMHS faculty and peers.
-Classes incorporate a variety of instructional and assessment methods including asynchronous discussion forums, live videoconferences, interactive web-based activities and written assignments.
-In addition, there are two residential conferences per academic year.
-These residential conferences are held in January (the start of spring semester) and August (start of fall semester).
+All classes include weekly online discussion forums, at least two videoconferences, and written assignments.
+In addition, there are two residential conferences per year.

 Courses for graduate degrees in the CIMHS are offered during three semesters each year: fall, spring, and summer.
 Fall and spring semesters each have two 8-week terms (A and B); the summer semester has only one 8 week-term.